yacheckalin/react-tips/anti-patterns/README.md

 #### Breaking pure rendering

-When you create a new instance it's completely destroyed every pure render optimization inside the Child elements.
+When you create a new instance it's completely destroy every pure render optimization inside the Child components.

-> In JavaScript dirrerent instances have different identities and thus the shallow equality check always produces false and tells React to re-render the components.
+> In JavaScript different instances have different identities and thus the shallow equality check always produces false and tells React to re-render the components.

 > Don't create function inside render method!
 Functions create identities too